Which famous photographers shoot with Leica cameras?

 Like no other, the Frenchman captured vivid scenes in the countryside and in the city and is widely regarded as a pioneer of street photography.
 In the process, he was among the first professional photographers to rely on 35 millimeter film and Leica cameras.
 Among other things, Henri Cartier-Bresson's statement that the Leica was like an extension of his eye in his work, that he literally merged with his favorite tool, became famous.

-Henri Cartier-Bresson's images are much more than testimonies to their time and invitations to follow the photographer into a world full of complex patterns and contrasts.
-He not only founded the Magnum photo agency together with photographer friends in New York, but his work also inspired and influenced many young talents in a lasting way.
+Henri Cartier-Bresson's images are much more than testimonies of their time and invitations to follow the photographer into a world of complex patterns and contrasts.
+He not only founded the Magnum photo agency together with photographer friends in New York, but also inspired and influenced many young talents with his work.

 The early photographer Inge Morath